Should you keep chickens and raccoons in your area, you have every reason to worry about them. So, do raccoons eat chickens?

 One of the best ways to keep raccoons away from your flock is to be there.
 You should also be noisy.

-Raccoons are not fond of strong odors, flashing lights, and loud noises.
-They are usually afraid of humans, and your presence will scare them off.
+Raccoons dislike strong odors, flashing lights, and loud noises.
+They usually fear humans, and your presence will scare them off.